lene/DuplicateImages/README.md

 Use the `--parallel` option to utilize all free cores on your system.

 ### Progress and verbosity control

 - `--progress` prints a progress bar each for the process of reading the images and the process of finding duplicates among the scanned image
 - `--debug` prints debugging output

+### Pre-storing and using image hashes to speed up computation

+Use the `--hash-db $PICKLE_FILE` option to store image hashes in the file `$PICKLE_FILE` and read image hashes from that file if they are already present there.
+This avoids having to compute the image hashes anew at every run and can significantly speed up run times.

 ## Development notes